One United Nations Plaza: November 1969 — Revised second plan

 The $300-million complex, which called for four forty-story towers to be sheathed in a glass facade, that had never been used before in New York City, and was planned to be a massive crystalline superstructure.
 In essence, everything from 43rd St to 45th Street, between First and Second Avenues would be enclosed in glass.
-There would be three buildings containing 3-million square feet of office space, with a fourth building on First Avenue containing a 700-room hotel.
-The three-office building complex was to surround a glass-roofed 540-foot-high atrium, also forty-stories tall enclosing a visitor's center.
+There would be three buildings containing 3 million square feet of office space, with a fourth building on First Avenue containing a 700-room hotel.
+The three-office building complex was to surround a glass-roofed 540-foot-high atrium, also forty-stories tall enclosing a visitor center.
 This proposal all but eliminated earlier proposals of a large green campus, parks and two office towers for the UN.
 This proposal did not need to demolish the relatively recently erected Church Center for the United Nations or the Boys Club, both on First Avenue, nor did it need to shut off First Avenue as proposed in the earlier recommendations.
 However, Forty-fourth Street would need to be closed off.
 The second, revised plan, which called for a massive 540-foot-tall rotunda, would eliminate the earlier green, college-like campus proposed a year-and-a half ago.
 The Church Center for the UN and the Boys club would not have to be raised.
-But it raised questions by Ada Louise Huxtable as far as the real purpose behind the structure.
+However, it raised questions by Ada Louise Huxtable as far as the real purpose behind the structure.
 "The question being asked is whether the (UNDC) with its quasi-public status, tax-free bonds and substantial city tax abatement, is (completing) the master plan for which it was created, or putting up some elegantly speculative real estate."
 Of the proposed 4.2 million square feet of office space, half would be rentals at the going market rate. the second, revised plan called for increasing the floor area ratio from 12 to 18 (Floor area ratio (FAR) is the measurement of a building's floor area in relation to the size of the lot/parcel that the building is located on).
 The three buildings would unite at a central glassed-in court also 40-stories high.
 The 700-room hotel for UN visitors and permanent residents would also include a shopping arcade, theatres, 280 housing units, and an enclosed public park.
-The Center will contain extensive tourist facilities, including bus docking, information centers, and restaurants, to ease the burden of the 2 million yearly visitors.
+The center will contain extensive tourist facilities, including bus docking, information centers, and restaurants, to ease the burden of the 2 million yearly visitors.
 There are three forty-story towers for the use of the UN missions and international organizations, bordering a glassed-in court.
 The buildings will be sheathed in the highly reflective glass first used by Eero Saarinen & Associates' Bell Laboratories building, in Holmdel, New Jersey.
 Glass awnings will help unify the stores with the street, and glass-roofed entrance plazas would bring the life of the city into the new center.